Hunting the Nightmare BacteriaView film

 Dr. ARJUN SRINIVASAN: Bacterial resistance is largely inevitable, but it’s also something that we have certainly helped along the way.
 We’ve fueled this fire of bacterial resistance.
 These drugs are miracle drugs, these antibiotics that we have, but we haven’t taken good care of them.

-NARRATOR: Public health officials estimate that up to half of all antibiotic use in the U.S. is either unnecessary or inappropriate.
+NARRATOR: Public health officials estimate that one third of all antibiotic use in the U.S. is either unnecessary or inappropriate.

 Dr. ARJUN SRINIVASAN: And in overusing these antibiotics, we have set ourselves up for the scenario that we find ourselves in now, where we’re running out of antibiotics.